-The one-year HPM Fellowship exists in conjunction with and is an integral part of the fully-accredited Family Medicine Residency Program (FMRP).
-The HPM program director, Dr. Sue Soo-Yun Yie, and other family physicians work with a cadre of specialists to provide a comprehensive approach to training in hospice care.
+The one-year HPM Fellowship exists in conjunction with and is an integral part of the fully-accredited Family Medicine Residency Program.
+The HPM program director, Dr. Patrick Macmillan, and other palliative-care trained physicians work with a cadre of specialists to provide a comprehensive approach to training in hospice care.

 UCSF Fresno HPM fellow will start with an intensive month of didactics and care of hospice patients under supervision.
-The following months include doing palliative care consultations at CRMC for part of the day with time set aside for interdisciplinary team meetings, visits to patients’ homes, visits to affiliated nursing homes, and home visits to hospice patients.
-The fellow is an integral member of an interdisciplinary team (IDT) that includes nursing, chaplaincy, and a psychologist.
+There is a monthly academic half day comprised of case conferences, interactive lectures from multiple disciplines and journal club.
+A monthly board review is also a part of the academic half day.
+The following months include doing palliative care consultations at CRMC for part of the day with time set aside for interdisciplinary team meetings, visits to affiliated nursing homes, and home visits to see hospice patients.
+The fellow is an integral member of an interdisciplinary team (IDT) that includes nursing, chaplaincy, and social workers all dedicated to the field of palliative care.
 Comprehensive care is provided to 4-6 patients each day.

 The fellow will do one month emphasizing pediatric palliative care.
-Each fellow will have one month of elective time as well.
 A research project using resources in the sponsoring family medicine department will be a longitudinal experience.

-Fellowship applicants should have completed a Family Medicine or Internal Medicine residency program and be board-certified or board-eligible.
+Fellowship applicants should have completed a residency in a specialty approved by ACGME and be board-certified or board-eligible.
 Applicants should have a demonstrated interest in palliative care.
-Two highly qualified fellows will be selected each year.
+Two highly qualified fellows will be selected each year through the NRMP match.

 Fresno is a medium-sized city and a cultural and financial center of California's Central Valley.
 Some of the cultural offerings include a symphony orchestra, repertory theatres, art museums, and diverse cuisine including Asian, European, Basque, and Mediterranean.
 San Francisco and Los Angeles are approximately three hours away by car and the Monterey Peninsula and Morro Bay is approximately two hours.
 Recreational opportunities in the area are rich and varied, and include three nearby national parks — Yosemite, Sequoia and Kings Canyon.